Doctor of Philosophy in counseling psychology

 Program application components

-Applications are submitted through the graduate school.
+Graduate admission to the program is based on the requirements of the Wayne State University Graduate School, College of Education, and the Counseling Psychology Program.
+Applications are submitted through the Graduate School.
 The number of applicants recommended for admission each year varies and is determined primarily by the availability of faculty advisors for incoming students.
-The following components are part of the application:
+Applications to Counseling Psychology Programs require the following for a holistic review process.

 Important dates